JarateKing/fluassert/doc/examples.md

 }
 ```

 Because the fluassert was disabled via `NDEBUG`, this program produces no output.
+This also removes the code from the compiled binary entirely, much like traditional asserts, so there should be no penalty to using fluasserts when using `NDEBUG`.

 ### Continue Running After Failure